Mobasheera/ConvertCase/README.md

 # ConvertCase
-ConvertCase is a simple easy to use text transformation tool.
+ConvertCase is a simple and easy to use text transformation tool.